 Internships are a good way to learn more about this prestigious field.
 Even if the internship is unpaid, it is for your own benefit.
 This is because in order for you to be licensed as a broker you must have been in employment as a broker for at least four months.

 Have an Individual Investment Portfolio

 By the time you are out of college, you should be old enough to start and manage your own investment portfolio.
 This will also add to your level of experience.
-This is also not to mention the obvious fact that you want to have a certain comfort level when it comes to investing in stocks.
+If you can successfully do it for yourself then you can do it for others as well.

 Full Service Broker

 As a discount broker you will not be charged with sales but only investment management.
 You’ll be assisting walk-in clients with buying and selling stocks and bonds.
-Discount brokers get a flat rate salary and generally a much lower commission.
+Discount brokers get a flat rate salary and little or no commission.